telerik/kendo-ui-core/docs/controls/editors/validator/how-to/use-custom-validation-in-grid-filter-menus.md

 ---
-title: Use custom validation in Grid filter menus
+title: Use Custom Validation in Grid Filter Menus
-page_title: Use custom validation in Grid filter menus | Kendo UI Validator
+page_title: Use Custom Validation in Grid Filter Menus | Kendo UI Validator
-description: "Learn how to use custom validation in the Kendo UI Grid filter menus."
+description: "Learn how to use custom validation in the Filter menu of the Kendo UI Grid when the filtering functionality is applied."
 slug: howto_use_custom_validation_in_grid_filter_menus_validator
 ---

-# Use custom validation in Kendo UI Grid filter menus
+# Use Custom Validation in Grid Filter Menus

-To see the example on how to use the Kendo UI Validator for custom validation in Kendo UI Grid filter menus, refer to [this how-to article]({% slug howto_gridfiltering_custom_validation_filter_menu_grid %}).
+To see the example on how to use custom validation in the **Filter** menu of a kendo UI Grid when the filtering functionality is applied, refer to [this how-to article]({% slug howto_gridfiltering_custom_validation_filter_menu_grid %}).

 ## See Also